nixgeekdev/passphraser4k/docs/wordlists.md

 A word about [diceware](diceware.md) wordlists.

-A diceware wordlist is a collection of words that are used in the diceware passphrase generation method.
+A passphrase wordlist is a collection of words that are used in a passphrase generation method.
 The diceware method is a simple and effective way to generate strong, memorable passwords or passphrases using dice or other random number generators.
 Each word in the wordlist is assigned a unique numerical code, typically a five-digit number, which allows users to generate random passphrases by rolling dice.

-The format of a diceware wordlist is straightforward.
+The format of a passphrase wordlist is straightforward.
 Each line in the wordlist contains a five-digit number followed by a space and a corresponding word.
 For
 example: